General

 Direct comparison: GitHub Actions vs. Jenkins: Popular CI/CD Tools Comparison

-CircleCI is a cloud-native CI/CD platform designed to automate software delivery with speed and reliability.
+CircleCI is a cloud-native CI/CD platform designed to automate software delivery quickly and reliably.
 It offers a developer-friendly YAML-based configuration system and optimizes performance with parallelism, caching, and customizable workflows.

 CircleCI supports both cloud-hosted and self-hosted runners, making it suitable for teams that need flexibility in their build infrastructure.